PowershellFrameworkCollective/PowershellFrameworkCollective.github.io/documentation/documents/psframework/configuration/persistence-basics.md

 ```powershell
 Unregister-PSFConfig -FullName myscript.target
 ```
-This will _not_ change the setting in the current session, but on new session, default values will again apply.
+This will _not_ change the setting in the current session, but on new sessions, default values will again apply.
 (You can of course follow this up by running `Set-PSFConfig` to explicitly apply the default value for the current session)

 In order to forget all settings for a module - effectively returning it to factory default - run the command like this: